-As a responsible corporate citizen, PETRONAS is committed to contributing to the well-being of the people and nation in the countries where it operates.
-It is however important that all Social Impact Activation (SIA), sponsorships and donations are made in accordance with PETRONAS policies and receive prior authorisation by PETRONAS Management or the Board.
+As a responsible corporate citizen, PETRONAS is committed to contributing to the well-being of the people and nation in countries where it operates.
+It is however important that all Corporate Social Responsibility (CSR), sponsorships and donations are made in accordance with PETRONAS policies and receive prior authorization by PETRONAS Management or the Board

-4A: Social Impact Activation (SIA)
+4A: CORPORATE SOCIAL RESPONSIBILITY (CSR)

-- 1. Given the nature of our business, PETRONAS is often asked by governments to contribute to SIA activities in the countries where we have operations. - As part of our commitment to corporate social responsibility and sustainable development, as a general matter, PETRONAS provides such assistance in appropriate circumstances and in an appropriate manner.
-However, such requests must be carefully examined for legitimacy and not be made to improperly influence a business outcome. - 3.
-The proposed recipient must be a legitimate organisation and appropriate due diligence must be conducted in particular to ascertain whether any Public Officials are affiliated with the organisation. - 4.
+Given the nature of our business, PETRONAS is often asked by governments to contribute to Social Investment activities in the countries where we have operations.

+As part of our commitment to corporate social responsibility and sustainable development, as a general matter, PETRONAS provides such assistance in appropriate circumstances and in an appropriate manner.
+However, such requests must be carefully examined for legitimacy and not be made to improperly influence a business outcome.

+The proposed recipient must be a legitimate organisation and appropriate due diligence must be conducted in particular to ascertain whether any Public Officials are affiliated with the organisation.

 Any red flags must be resolved before committing any funds to the programme.
 Even requests determined to be legitimate must be carefully structured to ensure that the benefits reach their intended recipients.
-If you are in any doubt as to whether a charitable contribution or social benefit is appropriate, consult your Legal Department or Group Strategic Communications for assistance.
+If you are in any doubt as to whether a charitable contribution or social benefit is appropriate, consult your Legal Department or Group Strategic Communications Division for assistance.

-4B: Sponsorships and Donations
+4B: SPONSORSHIPS AND DONATIONS

-- 1. As set out in the CoBE, employees must ensure that all sponsorships and donations are not used as a subterfuge for bribery or used to circumvent or avoid any of the provisions of the CoBE, including in particular, the prohibition on bribery. - 2.
-PETRONAS needs to be certain that all sponsorship and donations to any organization, charity, or beneficiary are not disguised illegal payments to Government Officials, and must ensure that the organization, charity or beneficiary does not act as a conduit to fund illegal activities in violation of anti-money laundering, anti-terrorism and other applicable laws. - 3.
-In accordance with PETRONAS' commitment to contribute to the community coupled with its values of integrity and transparency, all sponsorships and donations must comply with the following: - ensure such contributions are allowed by applicable laws; - obtain all the necessary internal and external authorisations; - be made to well established entities having an adequate organisational structure to guarantee proper administration of the funds: - be accurately stated in the company's accounting books and records; and - not to be used as a means to cover up an undue payment or bribery.
+As set out in the CoBE, employees must ensure that all sponsorships and donations are not used as a subterfuge for bribery or used to circumvent or avoid any of the provisions of the CoBE, including in particular, the prohibition on bribery.

+PETRONAS needs to be certain that donations to foreign-based charities or beneficiaries are not disguised illegal payments to government officials, and must ensure that the charity does not act as a conduit to fund illegal activities in violation of international anti-money laundering, anti-terrorism and other applicable laws.

+In accordance with PETRONAS's commitment to contribute to the community coupled with its values of integrity and transparency, all sponsorships and donations must comply with the following:

+- · ensure such contributions are allowed by applicable laws; - · obtain all the necessary internal and external authorisations; - be made to well established entities having an adequate organisational structure to guarantee proper administration of the funds; - be accurately stated in the company's accounting books and records; - not to be used as a means to cover up an undue payment or bribery;

-- 4. Examples of red flags to look out for are as follows: - The proposed recipient/ organisation has affiliations with a Public Official or their relatives are involved; - The contribution is made on behalf of a Public Official; - There is a risk of a perceived improper advantage for PETRONAS in providing the sponsorship; - There is a risk of a perceived improper advantage for external third party in receiving the sponsorship; - The proposed recipient is based in a high risk country, the request comes from or involves a high risk country or the activity takes place in a high risk country; and - The sponsorship or donation requires exchange of significant benefits that may be perceived as a bribe or unfair treatment. - 5.
+Examples of red flags to look out for are as follows:

+- The proposed recipient /organisation has affiliations with a Public Official or their relatives are involved: - The contribution is made on behalf of a Public Official; - There is a risk of a perceived improper advantage for PETRONAS; - The proposed recipient is based in a high risk country, the request comes from a high risk country or the activity takes place in a high risk country.

 PETRONAS requires employees to use good judgment and common sense in assessing the requests.
-When in doubt, employees should seek further advice from their Legal Department, the LCD or escalate the matter to Group Strategic Communications to determine the authenticity of such requests.
+When in doubt, employees should seek further advice from their Corporate Affairs Department or Legal Department or escalate the matter to Group Strategic Communications Division to determine the authenticity of such requests.